carpentries/community-facilitators-program/_episodes/02-1-theory-of-feedback.md

 Being able to give, receive, and respond to feedback is necessary for healthy communities and it is important for two main reasons.
 Firstly, it is how we get to shape our shared activities i.e. how we interact and align around what to do together.
 It is also important emotionally to create a sense of belonging.
 When we feel able to give feedback and that feedback is received and responded to, we feel like our opinions and feelings matter and that we belong in that community.

-> ## Key takeaways
+**Key takeaways**
-> - There is both an emotional role for feedback in communities - what feedback do I need to give or receive to feel like _I BELONG_?
+- There is both an emotional role for feedback in communities - what feedback do I need to give or receive to feel like _I BELONG_?
-> - And there is also a role for feedback in helping us to practically _ALIGN_ around a mission and the processes we will follow as we plan to achieve the mission together.
+- And there is also a role for feedback in helping us to practically _ALIGN_ around a mission and the processes we will follow as we plan to achieve the mission together.
-{: .keypoints}

 Let us unpack these two roles for feedback (belonging and alignment) in more detail.